Manidills/DataVista-AI/README.md

 - **Open-Source**: A transparent and community-driven approach that fosters innovation and collaboration.
 - **Fast Analytics**: Rapid turnaround time for obtaining analytics using AI models.

-Sure!
-Here's the detailed "Architecture" section for the Decentralytics project:

----

 ## Architecture

 ### Data Collection